-This is a good, but very general, description.
-Let me try to give some more details on what a dissertation proposal is and what it is supposed to do.
-The dissertation proposal is intended to take you from the qualifying exam stage, in which you demonstrated your control over particular areas of theoretical and anthropological literature, to a coherent and detailed statement of your own proposed project and its relevance to the field.
+The dissertation proposal is intended to take you from the comprehensive exam stage, in which you demonstrated your control over particular areas of theoretical and anthropological literature, to a coherent and detailed statement of your own proposed project and its relevance to the field.
 It is thus, for many of you, your first extensive experience of bringing together your own ethnographic or archaeological example (with some of your own data, if you have already done preliminary research) and anthropological theory.
-Bringing these two levels 1 together is the best, but also the hardest, part of anthropology.
-Your task in this proposal is to make a first attempt at this.
+Bringing these two levels together is the best, but also the hardest, part of anthropology.
+Your task in this proposal is to make a first attempt at that.

-As the grad handbook says, the proposal can be roughly divided into three sections: Project statement and Research Questions; Literature Review (both theoretical and area); and Methodology.
+The proposal can be roughly divided into three sections: Project Statement and Research Questions; Literature Review (both theoretical and area); and Methodology.
 In particular, a successful dissertation proposal will discuss the following:

-What data (specifically) will I need to examine these questions?
+- What data will I need to examine these questions?

 In most cases, answers to questions 1-3 would be included in the Project Statement and Research Questions section, 4-6 in the Literature Review section, and 7-9 in the Methodology section.

-Now, obviously, you are writing a proposal for what you plan to do in the future, not a discussion of what you have already done.
+You are writing a proposal for what you plan to do in the future, not a discussion of what you have already done.
 Nobody expects you to know everything yet, and every dissertation project undergoes substantial changes in the field.
-(In fact, if it didn’t, it wouldn't be anthropology and we wouldn’t need to (get to) do fieldwork!)
-Don't worry about that.
+(In fact, if it didn’t, we wouldn’t need to do fieldwork!)
 Just write as clearly as possible about what you want to find out and how you hope to do so.

-Armed with a general idea of what kind of document you are trying to write and what a successful example might look like, you are now ready to prepare the ground to begin.
-As the epigram to this document suggests, large mental challenges are made up of many small mental challenges, and if you break down what you need to do into smaller steps, you will be less intimidated and more likely to make steady progress.
+Armed with a general idea of what kind of document you are trying to write and what a successful example might look like, you are now ready to prepare the ground.
+If you break down what you need to do into smaller steps, you will be less intimidated and more likely to make steady progress.

 Here’s what one student had to say about beginning the process:

-“Even though we might feel that we are writing the proposal for the first time, in reality I believe that by the time we get to this stage, we have most likely written different versions or sections of it in class assignments, presentations, the comprehensive exams, fieldnotes, small grant proposals like the Sachar, and so forth.
+“Even though we might feel that we are writing the proposal for the first time, in reality I believe that by the time we get to this stage, we have most likely written different versions or sections of it in class assignments, presentations, the comprehensive exams, fieldnotes, small grant proposals, and so forth.
 Using these different papers was enormously helpful for me.”

 Another student writes: